-Now how does this correlate to Information Technology?
-At work we tend not to change or throw away tools that work.
+Now how does this correlate to Information Technology and IT asset management tools?
+At work, we tend not to change or throw away tools that work.
 We also might not think about reviewing the tools that seem to do their job well.
 A hand plane isn’t going to change, but IT tools are constantly evolving.

 A key takeaway from the book Team of Teams by General Stanley McChrystal is that you need to change how information is shared.
-This isn’t about streamlining one or two jobs, but creating a better Information Technology Asset Management system as a whole.
+This isn’t about streamlining one or two jobs but creating a better IT asset management system as a whole.

 All this is possible today.
-This is real device visibility and control.
-My belief is that the only way to get full device visibility is by leveraging existing investment in the technology, centralising access to the information and then overlaying risk assessment and compliance.
+This is real device visibility and control, thanks to comprehensive IT asset management tools.
+My belief is that the only way to get full device visibility is by leveraging existing investment in the technology, centralizing access to the information and then overlaying risk assessment and compliance.